mrSamDev/landing-and-blog/src/content/blog/use-sync-external-store.md

 **Important Considerations:**

 - **Browser Support:** While good in modern browsers, `BroadcastChannel` isn't supported in older browsers like IE. If you need legacy support, the custom event approach might be necessary as a fallback.
 - **Channel Naming/Management:** Choose channel names carefully to avoid collisions.
-Decide on a strategy for managing channel lifecycles (per hook instance vs. global).
-The example uses per-instance management with `useRef` and `useEffect` for cleanup.
-- **Deep Equality & Error Handling:** These points remain critical for the reasons discussed previously.
+The registry pattern helps manage channel lifecycles properly.
+- **Deep Equality Robustness:** The `isEqual` function shown here properly handles arrays and nested objects.
+For even more complex cases (like `Date` objects, `RegExp`, circular references), using a battle-tested library function (e.g., from Lodash, `fast-deep-equal`) is highly recommended in production.
+- **Error Handling in `getSnapshot`:** The added `try...catch` around `JSON.parse` is crucial.
+If the data in `localStorage` gets corrupted, you don't want your entire app to crash.

 ## Pitfalls I Stumbled Into (So You Don't Have To)